wearepal/data-science-types/README.md

-# Python type stubs for numpy, pandas and matplotlib
+# Mypy type stubs for numpy, pandas and matplotlib

 This is a [PEP-561][pep-561]-compliant stub-only package which provides type information for [matplotlib][matplotlib], [numpy][numpy] and [pandas][pandas].